AntonRydahl/CSTR/README.md

 Expected Result
 ---------------
-The C function *project.c* will compute a user specified number of realisations of model noise and simulate the model for the different realisations of noise.
-Afterwards the Matlab driver *driver.m* illustrates the solution.
+The C function *project.c* will compute a user specified number of realisations of model noise and simulate the model in open loop for the different realisations of noise.
+Afterwards, the Matlab driver *driver.m* illustrates the solution.

 ![alt text](https://github.com/AntonRydahl/CSTR/blob/main/implicit_explicit.png)